etsangsplk/go-sensor/README.md

   * Support for X-DEBUG-TRACE http header to enable debug tracing for that request
   * Tenant context in request tracing
   * HTTP access tracing (errors, sampled non-errors)

+## Proper API Usage
+Here is a list of common conventions to follow:
+1) Capitalize the first letter in a message, do not end with punctuation.
+2) Make 'ctx context.Context' the first parameter and name the parameter 'ctx'.
+3) Pass ctx not logger instances as function parameters, context is more general and can more useful capabilities beyond loggers.
+4) log.With() is for creating a new child logger that is a clone of the parent.
+Do not mistake this for a fluent-style API, never do log.With().Info().
+5) log.Warn() calls should be rare or non-existent, most should either be Info() or Error().
+6) Request contexts should typically flow as function parameters, only store a request context on an instance if the instance is request-scoped.
+It is more common to store a component context on an instance.
+7) Be judicious in logging in a shared library, consider returning an error with richer context instead and letting the containing service decide what to log, or providing a callback interface with the information to log (as Swagger does).
+8) Objects can be logged out as fields (as long as they are JSON marshalable), but avoid tracing objects that are more than one level deep, likewise for arrays.

 ## Basic Usage
 This is how you instantiate a new logger for your service: